michaelrsweet/codedoc/README.md

 Changes in v3.6
 ---------------

+- Added support for syntax highlighting of C and C++ code.
 - Added support for literal links (functions, types, etc.) using the "@@" target.
 - Added support for markdown-style block quotes in comments.